Reconstruction of oriented matroids from Varchenko-Gelfand algebras: Preliminaries

 \subsection{Motivation and background}

-The isomorphism class of an Oriented matroid determines not only the VG algebra and the intersection lattice, but also the topological space $M(\A)$ itself.
-The Salvetti complex \cite{sal-top} describes the homotopy type of $M(\A)$ in terms of oriented matroids.
-Furthermore, Bj\"orner and Ziegler \cite{sal-top, bz-st} proved that the oriented matroid recovers the homeomorphism type of the complexified complement $M(\A)$.
-The relationship between topology of $M(\A)$ and the combinatorial structure of $L(\A)$ is one of the central topics in the theory of hyperplane arrangements.
+The isomorphism class of an oriented matroid determines not only the VG algebra and the intersection lattice, but also the topological space $M_2(\A)$ itself.
+The Salvetti complex \cite{sal-top} describes the homotopy type of $M_2$ in terms of oriented matroids.
+More generally, de Concini and Salvetti \cite{dec-sal} proved that the oriented matroid determines the homotopy type of the $c$-plexified complement $M_c(\A)$.
+Furthermore, Bj\"orner and Ziegler \cite{sal-top, bz-st} proved that the oriented matroid recovers the homeomorphism type of the complexified complement $M_2(\A)$.
+The relationship between topology of $M_2(\A)$ and the combinatorial structure of $L(\A)$ is one of the central topics in the theory of hyperplane arrangements.
 Many (non/partial)implications are known among these topological and combinatorial objects.
-Some representative results are as follows: \begin{itemize} \item[$(1)$] When $\ell=3$, the homeomorphism type of $M(\A)$ determines $L(\A)$ \cite{jy-int}. \item[$(2)$] There exist arrangements $\A_1$ and $\A_2$ such that $M(\A_1)$ and $M(\A_2)$ are homotopy equivalent, but $L(\A_1)$ and $L(\A_2)$ are not isomorphic \cite[Example 3.1]{fal-hom}.
-Homotopy equivalence between $M(\A_1)$ and $M(\A_2)$ implies that their cohomology rings are isomorphic.
+Some representative results are as follows: \begin{itemize} \item[$(1)$] When $\ell=3$, the homeomorphism type of $M_2(\A)$ determines $L(\A)$ \cite{jy-int}. \item[$(2)$] There exist arrangements $\A_1$ and $\A_2$ such that $M_2(\A_1)$ and $M_2(\A_2)$ are homotopy equivalent, but $L(\A_1)$ and $L(\A_2)$ are not isomorphic \cite[Example 3.1]{fal-hom}.
+Homotopy equivalence between $M_2(\A_1)$ and $M_2(\A_2)$ implies that their cohomology rings are isomorphic.
 Hence this example also shows that there exist $\A_1, \A_2$ with $\OS^\bullet(\A_1)\simeq\OS^\bullet(\A_2)$ as graded algebras, while $L(\A_1)\not\simeq L(\A_2)$. \item[$(3)$] The example in $(2)$ occurs in dimension $\ell=3$.
-Together with $(1)$, this implies that $M(\A_1)$ and $M(\A_2)$ are homotopy equivalent, but not homeomorphic. \item[$(4)$] There exist arrangements $\A_1$ and $\A_2$ such that $L(\A_1)\simeq L(\A_2)$ as posets, but $M(\A_1)$ and $M(\A_2)$ are not homotopy equivalent.
+Together with $(1)$, this implies that $M_2(\A_1)$ and $M_2(\A_2)$ are homotopy equivalent, but not homeomorphic. \item[$(4)$] There exist arrangements $\A_1$ and $\A_2$ such that $L(\A_1)\simeq L(\A_2)$ as posets, but $M_2(\A_1)$ and $M_2(\A_2)$ are not homotopy equivalent.
 Such a pair was first constructed over $\C$ by Rybnikov in \cite{ryb}, and later over $\R$ \cite{gue-sos, bgv-fundam}. \item[$(5)$] There exist $\A_1$ and $\A_2$ such that $\OS^\bullet(\A_1)$ and $\OS^\bullet(\A_2)$ are isomorphic as graded $R$-module (equivalently, $\chi(\A_1, t)=\chi(\A_2, t)$), but not isomorphic as graded algebras.
 See \cite[Example 3.1]{fal-alg}, \cite[Example 4.9, 4.10]{fal-coh}. \end{itemize} These results are summarized in Figure \ref{fig:implications}.
-As noted in \Cref{prop:vg1}, when $\cha R=2$, the graded VG algebra $\grVG^\bullet(\A)$ is isomorphic to $\OS^\bullet(\A)$.
+As noted in \S \ref{sec:intro}, $\grVG^\bullet(\A)$ is isomorphic to the cohomology ring $H^\bullet(M_3(\A), R)$ of the $3$-plexified complement $M_3(\A)$, and when $\cha R=2$, it is also isomorphic to $\OS^\bullet(\A)$ (Proposition \ref{prop:vg1}).
 One of the purposes of this paper is to understand the extent to which filtered and graded VG algebras reflect oriented matroid structures when $\cha R \neq 2$, in contrast to the case $\cha R = 2$.